- Is no till or strip till farming an option for organic farmers?

 But there are still many ways to maximize your investment during the transition.
 The key is balancing the near-term economic upside with long-term agronomic benefits such as improved soil health.

 How many acres should I put into organic production?
 How many acres do I need to start with?

 AgriSecure believes each farm needs to determine the total number of organic acres needed to generate profits that will set your family farm up for long term success.

 If you’re just getting started with organic production and have 1,000+ acres in your operation, we recommend you transition 25%-50% of your total acres in Year One.
 This allows for you to get some experience under your belt on a manageable scale.
 After that you can convert more acres at a pace that makes sense for you and your farm operation.

 That said, we don’t encourage our members to start “too small” because you won’t be able to evaluate how organics will operate on a larger number of acres – and will kick yourself in the butt for not doing more after your first year of selling organic crops!

-AgriSecure works with members using the Goldilocks principle: Not starting too small.
-Not starting too big.
-Finding the acres that are just right.
+Follow the Goldilocks principle: Don’t start too small.
+Or too big.
+Find the number of acres that are just right.
 It’s all about economies of scale and efficiency.

 If I transition to organic production, do I have to transition ALL my farm’s acres at once?

-Nope.
 A farm operation can continue to farm conventional and organic acres by running a split operation.
 That said, you will need to follow the appropriate procedures when moving equipment from a conventional field to an organic field and keep the appropriate records.
-But, many of our members continue to grow both conventional and organic crops.
+Many farmers continue to grow both conventional and organic crops.